astronomer/docs/astro/resource-reference-aws.md

 Depending on the needs of your team, you may be interested in modifying certain configurations of a new or existing cluster on Astro.
 This section provides a reference for which configuration options are supported during the install process.

 To create a new cluster on Astro with a specified configuration, see [Install on AWS](install-aws.md) or [Create a cluster](create-cluster.md).
-For instructions on how to make a change to an existing cluster, see [Modify a cluster](modify-cluster.md).
+To make changes to an existing cluster, see [Modify a cluster](modify-cluster.md).
 To view your clusters' current configurations, see [Manage clusters](manage-clusters.md).

 ### AWS region